 One of Ireland's most popular destinations is the Iveragh Peninsula — known to shamrock-lovers everywhere as "The Ring of Kerry."
 The Ring, lassoed by a winding coastal road through a mountainous, lake-splattered region, is undeniably scenic.
 Visitors since Victorian times have been drawn to this evocative chunk of the Emerald Isle, where mysterious ancient ring forts stand sentinel on mossy hillsides.

 It seems like every tour bus in Ireland makes the ritual loop around the Ring, using the bustling and famous tourist town of Killarney as a springboard.
-You can also rent a car and use as your home base the tidy town of Kenmare.
-While in Kenmare, druids seek out the town's ancient stone circle, one of 100 little Stonehenges that dot southwest Ireland.
-Fitness buffs enjoy horseback riding, boating, hiking, and golfing.

-Before or after the day you tackle the Ring, explore these sights near Kenmare: a mansion, open-air museum, and sheep farm.
+Before or after the day you stop at the Ring, explore these sights near Kenmare: a mansion, open-air museum, and sheep farm.
 Muckross House is perhaps Ireland's best Victorian mansion.
 Queen Victoria really did sleep here for three nights in 1861 — on the ground floor because she had a fear of house fires.
 Adjacent to Muckross House is a fascinating open-air folk museum that covers Irish farm life from the 1920s to the 1950s.
 Talk with the docents who remember the year 1955, when electricity came to rural dwellings.
 Farmers would pull on Wellington boots for safety, then cautiously turn on the switch that powered the one bare bulb hanging from the ceiling.
 Between Muckross House and Kenmare are a beautiful mountainous chunk of Killarney National Park (great views at Moll's Gap) and the Kissane Sheep Farm, a real working farm that offers demonstrations of hands-on sheep shearing and expert sheepherding.
 Call ahead to arrange an hour's visit.
 You'll be wowed by the intelligence of the family dogs.

-Ready for the Ring?
 Touring the Ring takes a long but satisfying day by car from Kenmare.
 Smart travelers get an early start (by 8:30), working their way clockwise to escape the tour-bus procession heading counterclockwise.

 Stop at Staigue Fort, an imposing sight rising out of a desolate high valley.
 The circular drystone walls were built sometime between 500 B.C. and A.D.
 300 without the aid of mortar or cement.
 About 80 feet across, with walls 12 feet thick at the base and up to 25 feet high, this brutish structure would have taken a hundred men six months to complete.
 It's thought that during times of tribal war, locals used the fort as a refuge, bringing their valuable cattle inside to protect them from rustlers.